smoochiee/Noisy-boy-esp32-Bluetooth-jammer/README.md

-# Although I'm not a great developer, I do give credit to others and appreciate them.
+# Although I'm not a great developer, I do give credit to others and appreciate them.Especially to those who help you....

 ## Credits